 When citing a webpage on an organisation or company website, use the organisation or company as the author.
 Do not insert the URL (web address) in the body of your text.

-• e.g., Price Waterhouse suggest "A quotation from the relevant webpage would be inserted here."
-(Price Waterhouse, 2011).
+• e.g., Price Waterhouse (2011) suggest that "a quotation from the relevant webpage would be inserted here."

 2.1.1.
 Examples of In-Text Citation